tyagi14/Evaluating-CrewAI-Agents-using-PortKey/README.md

 | Multi-model support | ❌ One provider | ✅ 200+ LLM providers |
 | Request logs | ❌ None | ✅ Complete request/response logs |

-## ⚠️ Security Note

-This notebook originally contained a hardcoded Portkey API key. **Always use environment variables** for API keys and never commit them to version control.
-The `.gitignore` in this repo excludes `.env` files automatically.

-## 📜 License

-This project is licensed under the MIT License.
-See [LICENSE](LICENSE) for details.